 The City lies inside the great metropolis of London and refers to a specific area whose boundaries have remained unchanged since the Middle Ages.
 It was once completely surrounded by city walls, but there are only a few remains of these to see today, for example at London Wall close to Tower Hill.
 Place names such as Aldgate, Bishopsgate, Ludgate and Moorgate indicate where the main gates of the town were.

 The Temple Bar Memorial marks the boundary between The City and Westminster, and statues of dragons mark it’s borders.
 It has it’s own flag, motto, coat of arms, mayor, laws and police force.
-It is referred to as The City, City, or the Square Mile.
 This is London’s historical heart as well as it’s major business and financial centre.
 Along with New York City, this is the financial capital of the world.
 The London Stock Exchange, Lloyds of London and the Bank of England are all based here.
-Extended stay accommodations are now sought after in the square mile and are perfect when you visit London.
+Extended stay accommodations are now sought after in the square mile and are perfect when you visit London for work or leisure.

 With 800 odd years of history behind it, there is plenty to see and do in this cultural and historical gem of an area.
 Find all the museums, churches, galleries and open green spaces that you need as well as plenty of shops, bars, pubs, cafes and restaurants, of course.

-If you were to visit London in earlier years, The City would be very quiet on the weekends.
+If you were to visit London in earlier years, The City would have been quieter on the weekends.
 This was because the banks were closed and the vast majority of City workers would commute to work on week days only.
-These days, it is much more alive and bustling on holidays and weekends.
+These days, the area is much more alive and bustling on holidays and weekends.
 Locals and visitors are keen to visit The Museum of London, The Barbican Centre, The Tower of London & Traitor’s Gate, The Monument, (to commemorate the Great Fire of London in 1666), Tower Bridge, St Paul’s Cathedral, the markets of Leadenhall and Old Spitalfields, and oh, so much more.
 Extended stay accommodations are now plentiful and there is no need to commute!